drama-404/list-4-free-chatbot/README.md

 # List4Free Chatbot

 A full-stack application for a property search chatbot, built with Flask (Python) backend and React frontend.
+The chatbot helps users find properties by collecting their preferences through natural conversation and searching across multiple property websites.

 ## Project Structure